Intermolecular Interactions of Large Systems: Boron Nitrides, Acenes, and Coronenes: Introduction

-Despite these results, all polyacenes and polyaromatic hydrocarbon stacks were investigated in our last contribution\cite{fishman2025another} at their sandwich, \textit{i.e.} transition state structures because we were able to utilize their high symmetry.\cite{briccolani2026weak} One may argue that especially higher-order dispersion terms cancel at high symmetries, whereas at lower symmetries, they might not.
-For this purpose, we investigate parallel-displaced polyacene dimers which are global minimum structures for the polyacene series for naphthalene dimer and larger, and nearly isoenergetic\cite{Hobza1996BenzeneDimerIsoenergetic} with the slanted T-shaped local minimum structure \cite{law1984dimers} for the benzene dimer.
-Additionally, we explore sandwich-structured and parallel displaced coronene dimers.
+Despite these results, all polyacenes and polyaromatic hydrocarbon stacks were investigated in our last contribution\cite{fishman2025another} at their sandwich, \textit{i.e.} transition state structures because we were able to utilize their high symmetry.\cite{briccolani2026weak} One may argue that especially higher-order dispersion terms might be canceled at high symmetries \cite{Semidalas2025}, whereas at lower symmetries, they might not, which is also discussed in Ref. \citenum{herbert2021neat}.
+For this purpose, we investigate \texttt{parallel-displaced} polyacene dimers which are global minimum structures for the polyacene series for naphthalene dimer and larger, and nearly isoenergetic\cite{Hobza1996BenzeneDimerIsoenergetic} with the slanted T-shaped local minimum structure \cite{law1984dimers} for the benzene dimer.
+Other types of geometries of polyacenes, specifically glike, cross and X, have been described in the most recent paper of Sharapa and co-workers.\cite{matsokin2026revisiting} Additionally, we explore sandwich-structured and parallel displaced coronene dimers.
 Furthermore, we consider two sandwich-like borazine dimer structures: One where the BN moiety is stacked towards NB, which exhibits a large electrostatic attraction, and the other one with the BN moiety stacked towards BN, yielding electrostatic repulsion.

 This contribution is hence a direct continuation of our previous paper\cite{fishman2025another}, introducing new species with (essentially perfect) lines to interpolate.
 By using DFT-based symmetry adapted perturbation theory (DFT-SAPT), we distinguish these species and groups them into different categories.
-Furthermore, we concentrate on aspects not investigated before, such as the non-linearity of the slopes of different methods tested.